 In 2004, nearly one-fifth of all Medicare recipients were hospitalized within 30 days of discharge.
 Nearly 90% of these hospitalizations were classified as unplanned resulting in a \$17.4 billion cost to the Medicare program.
-This trend has been on an alarming upward climb, and as a result, there is a tremendous amount of buzz around reducing 30-day hospital readmissions and the growing need to decrease the risk for them.
+Due to the massive healthcare expenditures associated with rehospitalizations, there is a tremendous amount of buzz around reducing 30-day hospital readmissions and the growing need to decrease the risk for them.

-Healthcare reform efforts targeted at reducing readmissions are here to stay, with significant penalties for preventable hospital readmissions looming with the October 1, 2012 deadline, under Section 3025 of the Affordable Care Act.
-This date marks the start of CMS' requirement to reduce payments to acute hospitals with excess readmissions under the new Hospital Readmissions Reduction Program, with 1 percent of a hospital's entire Medicare billings, climbing to 2 percent in 2013 and 3 percent by 2014, with the possibility of financial penalties in the future for post-acute care providers with excess readmissions as well.
+In 2011, one-quarter of Medicare residents in Long Term Care were transferred to hospitals for inpatient admissions annually, costing Medicare \$14.3 billion.
+Due to the associated resident risk and high costs, resident transfer and hospitalization rates have received the increasing scrutiny of government agencies, ACO's and national associations.

-Unfortunately, recent Medicare data shows that U.S. hospitals aren't making much progress in lowering readmission rates however.
-While this is not great news for hospitals, it does present an opportunity for Long-Term Care (LTC) providers.
+Healthcare reform efforts targeted at reducing readmissions are here to stay, with significant penalties for preventable hospital readmissions, under Section 3025 of the Affordable Care Act.
+October 1, 2012, marked CMS' requirement to reduce payments to acute hospitals with excess readmissions under the new Hospital Readmissions Reduction Program, with 1 percent of a hospital's entire Medicare billings, climbing to 2 percent in 2013 and 3 percent by 2014, and financial penalties for senior care providers with excess readmissions starting in 2018.
+As of September 2013, in a response to an OIG report stating that CMS should be instructing state agency surveyors to review hospitalization rates as part of the survey process, CMS responded that it is actively developing a re-hospitalization guality measure for all-condition hospital readmissions for Medicare SNF residents; further emphasizing the need to focus on the problem and implement strategies now.
+Hospitals needing to reduce their statistics will start to increasingly depend on LTC partners to affects reductions in rates and make these rates criteria for partnerships moving forward.
 In this survival guide, we'll give you the tips you need to demonstrate to local hospitals how your facility can help prevent costly patient readmission, which is critical to the survival of many acute providers and key to LTC facilities maintaining a steady stream of referrals and revenue.